Your Policy Regulariser is Secretly an Adversary

 Related work and further reading

 - Read our paper for all technical details and derivations.
 All statements from the blog post are made formal and precise (including the generalisation guarantee).
 We also give more background on convex duality and an example of a 2D, sequential grid-world task.
+The work is published in TMLR.

 - To build intuition and understanding via the single-step case, see Pedro Ortega’s paper, which provides a derivation of the adversarial interpretation and a number of instructive examples.